 To learn about what it takes to get food from the farm to the grocery store watch this Save the Food/AD Council video about The Extraordinary Life and Times of Strawberry

 You can keep food fresh longer if you store it properly.
-Visit Eureka!
-Recycling’s A-Z Food Storage Guide for great food storage tips.
+Visit Save the Food for great food storage tips.

 Taking a few minutes each day to keep your refrigerator organized helps reduce food waste.
 Check the expiration dates, label leftovers, and consider freezing foods for later use.